issakandji/letsTraefikPortainerPihole/README.md

 - preSetupServers --> Will install some tools and dependancies on the managed host (customize it depending your needs)
 - hardeningServers --> will apply hardening process
 - iptables --> will setup traffic filter.
 Also reveiw it depending you needs
 - dockerServerInstall --> Will install docker-ce services on the managed host.
-Popup traefik-portainer container and link secure access to Letsencrypt
+Setup docker-proxy 4 secure daemon and popup traefik-portainer container and link secure access to Letsencrypt
 - docker_pihole --> will popup a pihole container

 # Playbooks: